arcalot/arcalot.github.io/docs/arcaflow/getting-started.md

 ...
 ```

 Finally we define the outputs that we expect when the workflow succeeds.
 In order to satisfy the `success` state for the workflow, all of the defined output items must be available.
-Again we use the Arcaflow expression language, this time to reference the outputs of the individual steps as the output for the workflow.
+Again we use the Arcaflow expression language, this time to reference the `success` outputs of the individual steps as the output for the workflow.

 ```yaml title="workflow.yaml (excerpt)"
 ...